 Eric hasn’t exactly adopted the Northwest gardening style – yet – since he describes his own garden as “redneck,” claiming if he were to mow the lawn, he’d find cars, trucks, boats and maybe even the dog hidden there.
 (We hope he’s kidding.)
 His favorite plant is the Monkey Puzzle Tree, just because it’s so weird, but don’t ask him the botanical Latin name.
 When he’s not on the phone or calling on exhibitors, Eric and his family enjoy drag racing every chance they get, or camping and fishing, or just grabbing a pizza at their favorite hangout, Papa Pete’s Pizza in Castle Rock.
 Plus he grills a mean steak or burger, so summer is probably his favorite time of year.

 Janet was born and raised in California, moving to the Pacific Northwest in 1978.
-After working for a decade as a respiratory therapist she returned to school at the University of Washington for a degree in Public Communication, and then had a career in healthcare marketing and PR management for many years.
+After working as a respiratory therapist she returned to school at the University of Washington for a degree in Public Communication, and then had a career in healthcare marketing and PR management for many years.
 She left work when her daughter was born, soon becoming a volunteer leader in local horticulture organizations.
 Her gardening addiction blossomed.
 In 2005 she joined the garden show as the Seminar Manager, continuing in that role with the O’Loughlin Trade Show team in 2009.
 She loves to work with leading garden writers, horticulturists, educators, designers and nursery owners to manage the largest slate of horticulture seminars anywhere in the world.
 She only wishes she could actually sit through an entire seminar, but running the seminars means constantly being on the go.
-She’s also the Social Media Manager for the show, so follow her blogs on www.gardenshowblog.com and become a fan on Facebook, Twitter and Pinterest.
+From June, 2010 through June 2013 she served as the first Social Media Manager for the show, inaugurating The Garden Show Blog as well as the show’s Facebook, Twitter and Pinterest pages.

 Janet’s Mill Creek garden was featured by Val Easton in the Seattle Times in 1994 but now, spending so much time at the computer, she’s renovating her garden for lower maintenance.
 If she had to choose a favorite plant it would be the magnificent Kousa dogwood in her rear garden, which looks like a white cloud of blossoms for over six weeks in early summer, since she can enjoy it from her second story home office window.
 She lives with her husband, Mike (whose favorite garden tool is a 7-iron) and her daughter, a WWU student.
-She’s an avid reader, loves to bake, and her energetic Australian shepherd makes sure she takes a long walk through the nearby nature preserve.
+She’s an avid reader, loves to bake, and her energetic Australian shepherd and Golden Retriever both make sure she takes a long walk through the nearby nature preserve every day.